 Highway 3 is the most southerly major highway in Alberta.
 South of this highway, there sits a wilderness that is just a little to far away for the average angler

-And just the right amount of Wild for the Average Bushwhacker.
+And just the right amount of wild for the average Bushwhacker.

-These logging roads took me a while to figure out.
 Give yourself many days to explore this basin and utilize the camping facilities and recreation areas.
 Bring many extra provisions; there is very little by way of services in this area.
 If you do need gas or food, the store in Beaver mines is the only place around (they also have the BEST Beef Jerky around).
 Load up before you head out.
 I highly recommend using the Alberta Backroads Mapbook to avoid getting lost like I did.

 Get out there and enjoy this beautiful, gem of an ecosystem we have in right there in our backyard.
 Immersing yourself in it really makes you appreciate how lucky we are to have areas like this, and why its up to people like us, who enjoy what it can offer us, to protect it.
 Just make sure you bring your Bear spray!